 What’s in and what’s out in Men’s Fashion

-After we published the post last week “How To Make Gift Giving Easy” we quickly found out that you desperately want to buy for the man in your life (a gazillion of you clicked on the Adidas joggers and now only large sizes are left – but we found them here for you too just in case you still want them).
-Anyway, we’ve been talking about writing a post on how to update your man’s wardrobe for some time now, but the urgency just didn’t seem like it was there, so we put it off.
-But after last week, boom it hit us in the face.
-We realized what better time to talk about men’s fashion than now while you’re obviously all in the height of the gift-giving season.
+After I published the post last week “How To Make Gift Giving Easy” I quickly found out that you desperately want to buy for the man in your life (a gazillion of you clicked on the Adidas joggers and now only large sizes are left – but I found them here for you too just in case you still want them).
+Anyway, I’ve been talking about writing a post on how to update your man’s wardrobe for some time now, but the urgency just didn’t seem like it was there, so I put it off.
+But after last week, boom it hit me in the face.
+What better time to talk about men’s fashion than now while you’re obviously all in the height of the gift-giving season.

 Just as with women’s wardrobes, for men, accessories are the key to updating season to season.
 And as powerful as accessories are in making an outfit great, they’re equally responsible for making an outfit look outdated and out of place.
 Generally speaking, accessories can be found at a more reasonable price point than a suit or jacket and they pack a lot of punch, so they’re ideal to give as gifts – especially for a guy that would never indulge himself.

 The 6 Accessories that’ll Update your Man’s Wardrobe ASAP.

 I’m not talking a skinny, skinny-tie but if your man’s ties are wider than 3 inches they’re outdated (unless he’s a VERY broad build and/or over 6’4″ – then he can handle a wider tie) Yup, you heard right.
 Men’s ties should be 2.5 -3 inches max, otherwise, he’s gonna look like an old man in a leisure suit.